-Osprey Tempest 40 pack for women is a very popular ultra lightweight backpack, with less than 1.1 kg of weight.
-It has been redesigned recently and the new version has been released in the beginning of 2017.
+Osprey Tempest 40 pack for women is a very popular ultra-lightweight backpack, with less than 1.1 kg of weight.
+It has been redesigned recently and the new version has been released in the beginning of the year.
 The most important changes are in the suspension system.

 - Adjustable torso length, so several family members can use it.